-The SA Triple Crown for three-year-olds is billed as horseracing’s ultimate test and with good cause.
+The SA Triple Crown, sponsored by World Sports Betting in 2021, for three-year-olds is billed as horseracing’s ultimate test and with good cause.
 The series comprises four top-level races.

 There’s a R2-million bonus awaiting the horse who succeeds in winning all three legs, but it takes an exceptional horse to accomplish that feat – one who combines a rare blend of speed, stamina, courage and determination.
 In short a true champion!